Why invest in property?

 As investors we don't want to move the earth, we just want to buy as much of it as we can!

 The ability to use leverage with real estate significantly increases the amount of profit you can make and, importantly, it allows you to purchase a significantly larger investment than you would normally be able to.

-They won’t lend this proportion on other types of investments.
+They won't lend this proportion to other types of investments.

 If you buy shares in the banks themselves, the banks may only lend you 65% of the value of their own shares, and they only lend 70% or so of the value of commercial properties.

-This makes residential property an appealing vehicle for building wealth.
+This makes the residential property an appealing vehicle for building wealth.

 In the technical sense leveraging, or gearing as it is also known, means using a small effort to move a large object, like the gears on your bicycle where you have to pedal a small rotation to turn the large back wheel.

 In the financial sense, leveraging is using a small amount of money to control a large asset.

 You do this by borrowing money and mortgaging your property and using this borrowed money to invest in a larger asset.